RonenNess/GeonBit.UI/README.md

 Docs: [HorizontalLine Class]( https://ronenness.github.io/GeonBit.UI-docs/html/T_GeonBit_UI_Entities_HorizontalLine.htm ).

-A HorizontalLine is just an eye candy to seperate between different sections of the same panel, or to emphasize headers.
+A HorizontalLine is just an eye candy to separate between different sections of the same panel, or to emphasize headers.

 To create a new HorizontalLine: